adeshmukh/gaiip-intro-vectordb/README.md

 # gaiip-intro-vectordb

-Repository of Colab notebooks and supporting data for Intro to Vector DB session
+Repository of Colab notebooks and supporting data for [Intro to Vector DB](https://www.meetup.com/generative-ai-in-practice/events/301727809/) session.